 George Sugai, University of Connecticut

-Susan Barrett, Mid-Atlantic PBIS Network, Old Dominion University
+Susan Barrett, Old Dominion University

 Jennifer Freeman, University of Connecticut

-Steve Goodman, MiMTSS
+Steve Goodman, University of Connecticut

 Don Kincaid, University of South Florida